 Addiction, Abuse, and Misuse

 BELBUCA exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
-Assess each patient's risk prior to prescribing BELBUCA, and monitor patients regularly for the development of these behaviors or conditions [see WARNINGS AND PRECAUTIONS and OVERDOSAGE].
+Assess each patient’s risk prior to prescribing BELBUCA, and monitor all patients regularly for the development of these behaviors and conditions [see WARNINGS AND PRECAUTIONS and OVERDOSAGE].

 Life-Threatening Respiratory Depression

 Serious, life-threatening, or fatal respiratory depression may occur with use of BELBUCA.
 Monitor for respiratory depression, especially during initiation of BELBUCA or following a dose increase.
 Misuse or abuse of BELBUCA by chewing, swallowing, snorting or injecting buprenorphine extracted from the buccal film will result in the uncontrolled delivery of buprenorphine and pose a significant risk of overdose and death [see WARNINGS AND PRECAUTIONS].